AlibabaCloudDocs/hologram/intl.en-US/Quick Start/Use Hologres from the PostgreSQL client.md

     SELECT * FROM nation;
     ```

-    You can also use HoloStudio in DataWorks or HoloWeb for data analytics.
-For more information, see [Quick start to HoloStudio](/intl.en-US/HoloStudio/Quick start to HoloStudio.md) or Quick start.
+    You can also use HoloWeb for data analytics.
+For more information, see [Quick start](/intl.en-US/Quick Start/Quick start.md) .

-    For more information about data analytics in Hologres, see [Create a foreign table to accelerate queries of MaxCompute data](/intl.en-US/Data Access/Big Data/MaxCompute/Create a foreign table to accelerate queries of MaxCompute data.md) and [Write data from Realtime Compute to Hologres in real time](/intl.en-US/Data Access/Big Data/Realtime Compute/Write data from Realtime Compute to Hologres in real time.md).
+    For more information about data analytics in Hologres, see [Create a foreign table to accelerate queries of MaxCompute data](/intl.en-US/Data Access/Big Data/MaxCompute/Create a foreign table to accelerate queries of MaxCompute data.md) and [Write data from Realtime Compute to Hologres in real time]().